 - Use the Right Vibrating Sieve Machine for your Material

-If your vibratory sieve separator is prone to excessive blinding or static issues, the problem may require more than a quick fix.
+If your vibratory round separator or vibratory shaker is prone to excessive blinding or static issues, the problem may require more than a quick fix.
 Ultimately, your choice of vibratory sieve may not be appropriate for the type of process being performed and your material.For example, a centrifugal sifter is less prone to static buildup than other designs, and you should use it in situations where agglomeration or lumps are an issue, but these types of sieve machines don’t perform well when check screening or safety sieving is required.
 Consult with an expert to determine whether or not a different type of vibrating sieve machine or screen will improve efficiency in your process.

 - Perform Maintenance According to Schedule